-- 1. Candidates for associate degrees who demonstrate high levels of scholarship through their coursework are graduated with distinction. - 2.
+- 1. Candidates for associate degrees who demonstrate high levels of scholarship through their coursework may graduate with distinction. - 2.
 "With Distinction" is awarded when students achieve a grade point average of 3.50 or better for all undergraduate coursework at Kent State University. - 3.
 A minimum of 32 hours must be completed at Kent State in order to be considered. - 4.
-The student's GPA (which should be unadjusted by the application of the Academic Forgiveness Policy, Course Repeat Policy or Freshman Rule for Recalculation of Grade Point Average), will be used in determining "With Distinction." - 5.
+The student's GPA (which should be unadjusted by the application of the Academic Forgiveness Policy, Course Repeat Policy or Grade Point Average Adjustment Policy), will be used in determining "With Distinction." - 5.
 An inscription on the student's diploma indicating this honor and gold dress cords are provided to the student at graduation.

-Policy: 1998, Last revision: 2020
+Policy: 1998, Last revision: 2023